msobanjo/courseware/topics/docker/modules/dockerfiles/README.md

 An easier way to think of intermediate images is like a layer of a cake.

 You don't just end up making a cake in one go, you make it layer by layer, similarly *Dockerfiles* allow you to make a final image by doing it in a similar way where you will have multiple layers until the final image is ready.

+## Creating Dockerfile

+*Dockerfile* is a file with the name of `Dockerfile` with no extension.

+It doesn't require specific permissions, but depending on your systems configuration it might require you to elevate it's privileges.

+## Executing Dockerfile

+In order to execute the *Dockerfile* the command for this is:

+`docker build .`

+This command needs to be executed when the terminals working directory is the same as where the *Dockerfile* is.

+Additionally if you want to execute a *Dockerfile* from a directory that is not your terminals working directory you can do it through the `-f` flag.

+The command for it would be:

+`docker build -f /path/to/file .`

+You can also specify an *Image Name*, *Tag* & *Repository*, here's an example of it:

+`docker build -t myapp:latest .`

+## Tasks